 - Official Florida and federal government documents, form filings and requests for information (including taxes, permits and company filings)

-We are authorized to conduct business in Florida and can legally act as your Registered Agent.
-Here’s what you need to know about Incfile’s FL Registered Agent service provides for your FL LLC.
+Incfile is authorized to conduct business in Florida and can legally act as your Registered Agent.
+Here’s what the Infile Florida Registered Agent service provides for your FL LLC.

 Appointing a FL Registered Agent Service for Your Florida LLC